 Dickie Brennan’s Tableau: Elegant, upscale Creole in an open-kitchen setting, located right on Jackson Square in the heart of the French Quarter.

-Domenica: Artisanal pizzas and Italian fare in the Roosevelt Hotel; will serve a special Thanksgiving menu.
+Domenica: Artisanal pizzas and Italian fare in the Roosevelt Hotel.

-Galatoire’s “33” Bar & Steak: Have a family-style Thanksgiving day feast on Nov.
-22 with a special Thanksgiving menu.
+Galatoire’s “33” Bar & Steak: Have a family-style Thanksgiving Day feast at this French Quarter restaurant.

 Galatoire’s: This “grande dame” of Creole cuisine is open for an elegant feast.

-Jack Rose: Enjoy a special Thanksgiving Day menu that puts a twist on the old classics, including butternut squash bisque, stuffed roast turkey, and the iconic Mile High Pie.
+Jack Rose: Enjoy a special Thanksgiving Day menu that puts a twist on the old classics.

-Johnny Sanchez: Modern Mexican in a downtown setting; will serve a special Thanksgiving menu, 11 a.m. to 9 p.m.
+Johnny Sanchez: Modern Mexican in a downtown setting.

-Josephine Estelle: Located in the Ace Hotel, Josephine Estelle is offering a special Thanksgiving menu.
+Josephine Estelle: Located in the Ace Hotel, Josephine Estelle is offering a four-course Thanksgiving dinner for $65, with menu offerings including salads, pasta, your choice of swordfish, turkey breast, or smoked turnip sformato, and dessert.

-Kingfish: This French Quarter spot is serving a $38 prix-fixe menu.
+Kingfish: This French Quarter spot is a great pick for seafood.

 Mayas: Celebrate at Mayas with special drinks and menu items.